Kids and Babies First Aid Courses for Parents

 It’s not until we become parents that we truly realise the depth of concern that is possible for our tiny children.
 We’ll wear many hats as we embark on the adventure that is parenthood, from entertainer to chef, cheer-leading squad to taxi driver, but one that will come up time and again is that of ‘nurse’.
 However, many of us find some basic first aid scenarios daunting, overwhelming, and worry that we simply don’t know what to do.
 Mix this with our natural parenting anxieties, and it’s a worrying time bomb.
 Take a First Aid Course for Babies or Kids and you’ll be primed and ready for action, should the need arise.

-More than 2 million children per year find themselves in A&E due to an accident in or around the home.
+Under 5's are particularly prone to having to an accident in or around the home.
 Would you know what to do if it was your child?
 How to give them the best chance of recovery involves knowing specifically about paediatric first aid.

 Kids and Babies First Aid vs. Regular First Aid